Apra Harbor: World War II

 The bombarded former Piti Navy Yard and causeway to Cabras Island on July 20, 1944, two days before the U.S. landings.

 During the Japanese occupation of Guam, the residents of Sumay were evicted and the town converted into a Japanese garrison.
 The harbor itself was extensively used by Japanese vessels, including for repair and refueling of their submarines and warships.
 Orote Peninsula was the center of Japanese resistance during the U.S. liberation of Guam in 1944 and the area around the harbor saw intense fighting.
 Both Piti and Sumay were leveled by the pre-invasion bombardment and very few harbor improvements survived.

-Clearance, salvage and harbor construction began before the island was fully secure by advance elements of the 301st Naval Construction Battalion ("Seabees") (NCB 301), tasked with salvage, clearing and developing ports even as fighting continued ashore, arriving in in the first days of August.
+Clearance, salvage and harbor construction began before the island was fully secure by advance elements of the 301st Naval Construction Battalion ("Seabees") (NCB 301), tasked with salvage, clearing and developing ports even as fighting prolonged ashore, arriving in in the first days of August.
 Full scale development began with arrival of the NCB 301 headquarters and barracks ship on 11 August 1944.

 Constructing harbor facilities was the highest priority and the Seabees began installing pontoon piers.
 Construction at the first pier, at an old Navy fueling site on Cabras Island, required blasting to get to a 35 ft depth.
 This first pier was constructed between August 5 and 22, 1944.
 By October 1, six piers were operational and a seventh was being built, when a typhoon destroyed or severely damaged all the pontoon piers.
 At the same time as piers were being constructed, two other massive projects were occurring.
 The Glass Breakwater, named after the captain who captured Guam in 1898, was extended on Calalan Bank 3260 ft to a width of 32 ft.
 The northern arm of Apra Harbor, from the main island through Cabras to the tip of the breakwater at Spanish Rocks measured 17000 ft.

 Construction of Inner Apra Harbor required 7500000 cuft of dredging and 26000 ft of quay wall.
 A small boat pool and a submarine base with a finger pier was established in the Inner harbor.
 Small boat repair facilities at Piti were repaired and improved.
 Navy News noted that over 7,000 tons of explosives had been used in 1944 to clear ship passages in Guam.
 50 lb of these explosives is enough to destroy a volume of coral 100 × 3 ft deep.
 By July 1945, two months before the end of the Pacific War, there were 14 quay-wall berths, nine pontoon piers, two wooden fueling piers, ten Landing Ship, Tank (LST) berths, and one submarine pier.